colinp85/ido/README.md

 # ido
-A Rust Heterogeneous Map implementation
+A Heterogeneous Map implementation written in Rust.